Photo: By Paul Keleher [CC BY 2.0 (http://creativecommons.org/licenses/by/2.0)], via Wikimedia Commons

 Describing his music is a bit delicate.
-With a few exceptions in all categories, it’s too calm to be rock and roll, too groovin’ to be folk, and too 4/4 to be country.
-Really, it’s soft rock veering into easy listening territory — a label that might feel like an insult in some cases, but in this case, it’s totally apropos.
-Can you think of any other songs that are as easy on the ears?
+With a few exceptions in all categories, it’s too calm to be rock and roll, too groovin’ to be folk, and to 4/4 to be country.
+Really, it’s soft rock veering into easy listening territory — a label that might feel like an insult in some cases, but in this case, it’s appropriate.
+Can you think of other songs that are as easy on the ears?

-Taylor writes songs that are painfully earnest, that go right for the emotional core.
-Sometimes, there are drums, sometimes there are horns, but always, always, always there is an acoustic guitar.
-He relies on continual finger picking rather than a progression of chords, and the notes flow like a river, erratic at times, but always in the same direction.
+James Taylor writes painfully earnest songs that go right for the emotional core.
+Sometimes, there are drums; sometimes, there are horns, but always, always, there is an acoustic guitar.
+James Taylor relies on continual fingerpicking rather than a progression of chords, and the notes flow like a river, erratic at times but always in the same direction.

-His albums — 17 of them since 1968 — are always an ebb and flow of ballads and more upbeat tunes.
-He knows how to tell stories with music, how to transition from verse to chorus to verse, and how to write a guitar bridge like no one else.
-His songs have earned him a handful of Grammy awards and worldwide recognition.
+His albums — 17 since 1968 — are always an ebb and flow of ballads and more upbeat tunes.
+He knows how to tell stories with music, transition from verse to chorus to verse, and write a guitar bridge like no one else.
+James Taylor’s songs have earned him many Grammy awards and worldwide recognition.

-With a career like Taylor’s, it’s hard to pick just ten best songs; it feels like you’re leaving out more than you’re including.
-He’s covered quite a few songs, too, but in the interest of including 100% JT songs, those aren’t even on this list.
-It hurts to leave some of them out, too, like his popular rendition of Carole King’s “You’ve Got a Friend,” or his gorgeous reworking of the Buddy Holly classic “Everyday,” which is transformed thanks to the addition of one extra little bar on the chorus.
+With a career like James Taylor’s, it’s hard to pick just ten best songs; it feels like you’re leaving out more than you’re including.
+He’s covered quite a few songs, too, but those aren’t even on this list in the interest of including 100% James Taylor songs.
+It hurts to leave some of them out, too, like his famous rendition of Carole King’s “You’ve Got a Friend” or his gorgeous reworking of the Buddy Holly classic “Everyday,” which is transformed thanks to adding one extra little bar on the chorus.
 Still, here is an honest attempt at the ten best James Taylor songs.

 # 10 – Mexico

-Right from the melodic guitar intro, you know you’re in for a great song.
+You know you’re in for a great song from the melodic guitar intro.
 Off Taylor’s 1975 album Gorilla, “Mexico” is a dreamy wish of a story about hanging out south of the border.
-We know it didn’t happen, as Taylor tells us himself that he’s “never really been, so I don’t really know.”
+We know it didn’t happen, as James Taylor tells us that he’s “never really been, so I don’t know.”
 The pop hook is one that you can’t help but sing along with, and those backing vocals?
 They’re by none other than David Crosby and Graham Nash.
-By the song’s end, Taylor wants to head to Mexico, and frankly, so do we.
+By the song’s end, James Taylor wants to head to Mexico, and frankly, so do we.

 # 9 – Her Town Too

-This track from 1981’s Dad Loves His Work album, “Her Town Too” is technically a duet between Taylor and singer songwriter JD Souther.
-And while Souther’s style is admittedly similar to Taylor’s, this track has JT’s handprints all over it.
-The sad lyrics about the aftermath of a destroyed relationship, the somewhat positive outlook at the end, and the eminently hummable chorus all smack of Taylor’s style.
+This track from 1981’s Dad Loves His Work album, “Her Town Too,” is technically a duet between James Taylor and singer-songwriter JD Souther.
+And while Souther’s style is admittedly similar to James Taylor’s, this track has JT’s handprints all over it.
+The sad lyrics about the aftermath of a destroyed relationship, the somewhat positive outlook at the end, and the eminently hummable chorus all smack of James Taylor’s style.
 And, even though “Her Town Too” is a relative downer, it still made the Billboard Top 40.
-Bonus tip: if you want to get the full ‘80s-ness of this one, you can hunt down a clip on YouTube of the cocaine-fueled Solid Gold Dancers writhing to it.
+Bonus tip: if you want to get the whole ‘80s-ness of this one, you can hunt down a clip on YouTube of the Solid Gold Dancers writhing to it.

 # 8 – Terra Nova

-Back in the 1970s, Taylor was famously married to fellow singer songwriter Carly Simon, and Simon made appearances on several of Taylor’s songs.
+In the 1970s, James Taylor was famously married to fellow singer-songwriter Carly Simon, and Simon appeared on several of Taylor’s songs.
 They’re all lovely collaborations, but perhaps the loveliest is this one about needing to move on with life but feeling the pull of home from his 1977 JT album.
-It starts off slowly, with a prayer of sorts, then barrels into Taylor declaring that he needs to be “on my way right now,” then shifts back to a slower, wistful bridge before ending in a fantastic ending with Simon echoing Taylor’s lines.
-It sometimes feels like three song fragments mashed into one, but the final piece is complex enough to be infinitely interesting and melodic enough to keep you singing it over and over.
+It starts slowly, with a prayer, then barrels into James Taylor, declaring that he needs to be “on my way right now,” then shifts back to a slower, reflective bridge before ending in a fantastic ending with Simon echoing James Taylor’s lines.
+It sometimes feels like three song fragments mashed into one, but the final piece is complex enough to be infinitely exciting and melodic enough to keep you singing it repeatedly.

 # 7 – Only One